i05nagai/memorandum/language/english_speaking.md

     * in alliance with sb/sth
         * working together with another person, organization, etc.
 * skew
-* risktaking
-    * The key advantage of this framing is that it unlocks exp.iocit, thoughtful risktaking
 * set
     * by setting a target,
 * reputational